works with Iron Maiden, Tarja Turunen, Stratovarius, Rata Blanca, a.o.

 She won her place and respect in the industry with her personality, and by standing up for the right thing when something was not right or was out of place.

-Over the years, Gaby developed her work in the field in many ways: catering, marketing, security, press - and she would have been willing to grace the stage, too.
+Over the years, Gaby developed her work in the field in many ways: catering, marketing, security, and press - and she would have been willing to grace the stage, too.
 She worked with great bands from her country like Rata Blanca (of which she is a personal publicist since 2005), as well as international bands like Stratovarius, HammerFall, Megadeth, Gamma Ray, The Dead Daisies, among many other bands with whom she has formed a relationship not only of work but also of friendship.
 From the beginning on, she knew how to gain the respect of her colleagues, and while she accepts that she has a strong character, she also recognizes that it was not easy at times, just because she is a woman.
-In areas such as tours where many things are shared, the coexistence between genders often did not achieve that basic respect between human beings, and there were situations where she was labeled by her gender.
+In areas such as tours where many things are shared, the coexistence between genders often did not achieve that basic respect between human beings, and there were situations where she was labelled by her gender.
 However, Gaby never allowed herself to give in to doubts or insecurities.
 She won her place and respect in the industry by making it clear what factors make up her personality and putting a stop to anything that did not feel right or was out of place.
 That attitude, and her commitment to her work, also led her to gain the trust of great artists.

 For 20 years now, Gaby is the press and personal publicist of Tarja Turunen.